ThomasvanderVeen/StickInsectProprioception/README.md

 Running the code reproduces all the results presented in the articles.

+## Requirements

+At least 16GB of RAM, 32GB preferred.

 ## Installation

 Follow these steps to install and set up the project: